Watercolour paper review

 Some papers are mould-made and some are produced on a machine.
 The mould-made papers have irregular edges and are usually more expensive than machine-made papers.

-Watercolour paper are most commonly offered in following weights:
+Watercolour paper is most commonly offered in following weights:

 European papers are usually